aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

  * a label that can be used to reference the code in the |parse| method (through the ``self.exit_codes`` property, as shown below), and
  * a message that provides a more detailed description of the problem.

-In order to inform AiiDA about a failed calculation, simply return the corresponding exit codes in the ``parse`` method, when you detect the corresponding issue.
+In order to inform AiiDA about a failed calculation, simply return from the ``parse`` method the exit code that corresponds to the detected issue.
 Here is a more complete version of our |Parser|:

 .. literalinclude:: ../../../aiida/parsers/plugins/arithmetic/add.py